wazo-platform/wazo-doc/source/system/backup_restore.rst

 Retrieve the backup
 ===================

-You can retrieve the backup from the web-interface in :menuselection:`Services --> IPBX --> IPBX Configuration --> Backup Files` page.

-Otherwise, with shell access, you can retrieve them in :file:`/var/backups/xivo`.
+With shell access, you can retrieve them in :file:`/var/backups/xivo`.
 In this directory you will find :file:`db.tgz` and :file:`data.tgz` files for the database and data backups.